oplS17projects/Virtual-Piano/README.md

 ```

 ### Second Milestone (Sun Apr 16)
-  - Aligned the frequencies to the keys and make sure the application plays the right note for each key.
-Highlight the block when a key is being pressed.
+  -  We aligned the frequencies to the keys and make sure the application plays the right note for each key.
+A block is highlighted when a key is pressed.

 ```racket